May 2024

-More detail on the substance of the Budget announcements, including another 2% National Insurance rate reduction can be found on our blog page here: https://www.chaptersfinancial.com/blog/budget-blog-06-march-2024
+More detail on the substance of the Budget announcements, including another 2% National Insurance rate reduction can be found on our blog page here: budget blog 06 March 2024

-As we head into the Easter break, one topic that remains high on many UK household agendas is the cost-of-living issues that persist.
+As we reach the first of the May bank holidays, one topic that remains high on many UK household agendas is the cost-of-living issues that persist.
 One high-cost swaps itself for another: as examples, high energy costs have reduced to be replaced by high variable rate borrowing costs and residential rental prices, the latter of these being 28% higher than February 2020 according to estate agency Hamptons.
 Many are anticipating that UK house prices will reduce on average over the year ahead, although this is not guaranteed.
 To some extent, these points are just part of day-to-day living, however, 2024 is different because it is likely to be an election year.
 If anyone believes that the underlying campaigns of each party have not yet started, they soon will know that they are well underway.
 As a reminder, the last possible date for a general election is January 2025.

 Mid-April saw the Office for National Statistics (ONS) confirm that the Consumer Prices Index (CPI) for March 2024 fell slightly to 3.2% from 3.4% the prior month.
 Inflation has remained 'sticky' during most of 2023 and at the start of 2024, and although there was a significant reduction towards the end of 2023, March's CPI figure sees a slowing of the encouraging rapid trend downwards.
 The Bank of England target for UK inflation remains unchanged at 2.0% and they have recently maintained that they are on course to reach this promptly, perhaps with a rise above this rate later in 2024.